 Inventories are stated at the lower of cost and net realisable value.
 Cost comprises purchase price, cost of production, transportation and other directly allocable expenses.
-Costs of spares and consumables are determined using the purchase cost on a weighted average basis.
+Costs of spares and consumables are determined on a weighted average basis.

 Net realisable value is based on estimated selling price less any further costs expected to be incurred on completion and disposal.